daisukenagata/TransformationRay/README.md

 <img src="https://github.com/daisukenagata/TransformationRay/blob/master/Design%20photo/TransformationRay.png?raw=true" width="800px" height="800px">

+#### If you do to the landing of the line and the ark to the beam and adjust the circumference ratio a little, it is matched.
 #### Paint is a painting function
 #### Reset with clear button
 #### Draw a circle with a round Button.